 There are hundreds of two to three day locksmithing courses advertised online and many more being advertised in local papers and shops across the country.
 With no current way of benchmarking this training, the MLA advises aspiring locksmiths to be vigilant and carry out thorough research into whether locksmithing is the right path for them and if so what a locksmith training course is actually offering them before they sign up.

-We are on track to launch a national qualification for the locksmithing profession alongside skills body Skills for Security.
+The first formal Apprenticeship for the locksmithing profession (which includes the first nationally recognised qualification) has been launched alongside skills body Skills for Security.
 This will allow for an element of regulation, whereby awarding bodies will require training providers to meet minimum criteria such as appropriate premises and experience.
 We believe this will help raise the standard of the range of training courses available and address the issue of people attending one course and setting themselves up as trainers soon after.

 For more career advice on becoming a locksmith see please our Top 10 Tips – Locksmith Career Guide